ronynn/karui/README.md

 - [ ] Incorporate a QR library to generate QR codes from notes and read them using the system camera, facilitating easy note sharing between devices.

-If you are using the app, don't forget to leave a star ⭐ here on github and let me know your suggestions!
+If you like the app, don't forget to leave a star ⭐ here on github and let me know your suggestions!